Inventrom/bolt-api-python/README.md

 # bolt-api-python

 ## Goal
-The goal of this library is to provide the easy to read a simple use of Bolt cloud api to the makers and developers.
+The goal of this library is to provide an easy to use interface of Bolt Cloud API's.
 The functions will be quite similar to the Raspberry Pi and Arduino functions.

 ## Problem Statment